-- Implemented legislation passed in the 2017 session to expand eligibility in the Law Enforcement Plan to firefighters; renamed the plan to Public Safety Plan - · Implemented new benefit option factors that reflect updated actuarial assumptions - Finalized new service purchase factors and cost calculation methodologies - Adopted a plan document amendment to disburse small account balances for terminated members in the 457 Companion Plan - Submitted several options for consideration to the Legislative Employee Benefits Program Committee to address the funded status of the retirement plan - Continued to de-risk the Job Service Plan's investment portfolio by adopting a more conservative asset allocation
+- Refined service purchase cost calculation methodologies for members with multiple service purchases - Reduced the actuarial long term rate of return on our PERS and Highway Patrol funds effective July 1, 2019. - Submitted several options for consideration to the Legislative Employee Benefits Program Committee to address the funded status of the retirement plan - Continued to de-risk the Job Service Plan's investment portfolio by adopting a more conservative asset allocation.